-The Original Conditioner Plus by Goodbye Chlorine is a hair conditioner like no other.
+The ELITE Anti-Chlorine Conditioner by Goodbye Chlorine is a hair conditioner like none other.
 Really, it’s that unique.
 Yup, and we’re not just saying that because we make it.
 Read on, and we’ll make our case for the best conditioner a swimmer ever had.

 Does your hair feel crunchy and smell like chlorine?

 Are you tired of the damage chlorine does to your hair and skin?
 We are grateful chlorine is IN the pool, but that’s where we would like to keep it.
 Unfortunately, while swimming, chlorine forms a strong bond with your hair.
 And since normal hair products don’t release chlorine, the pool chlorine begins to accumulate on your hair.
 After swimming day in and day out, your hair becomes damaged and brittle–otherwise known as “swimmer’s hair“–not to mention it becomes permeated with a chlorine odor.